meteor/meteor/README.md

 Roles.addUsersToRoles(joesUserId, ['player','goalie'], 'real-madrid.com')
 // internal representation - groups
 // NOTE: MongoDB uses periods to represent hierarchy so periods in group names
-//   are converted to underscores
+//   are converted to underscores.
 //
 // user.roles = {
 //   'manchester-united_com': ['manage-team','schedule-game'],
 //   'real-madrid_com': ['player','goalie']
 // }
 ```

+<em>Note: See the `addUsersToRoles` [documentation](http://alanning.github.io/meteor-roles/classes/Roles.html) for restrictions on group names.</em>

 †† `Meteor.roles` is not published by default.
 Here's how you would publish it to every client without needing a subscription: